UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/NavControllers.md

 > The settings application on both iOS and Android are examples of this.
 At the top level, there are broad categories.
 As you tap these items, you are taken to a deeper level of information.
 This process can go several layers deep until you find the information or setting of interest.

 ## A Navigation Stack
-The most common type if hierarchial navigation ....
+A common type is hierarchial navigation.

 > As each page is _pushed_ on top of the other, a Navigation Controller maintains a _stack_ of **views**.
 As the user navigates back, the top view is popped off the stack.